 “I have learned from the training how to develop job descriptions in more descriptive way and how to evaluate [jobs] based on the purpose and not the incumbent.
 The training helped me see the bigger picture [of the job] and will help me orient the staff in my organization to adapt with the system.
 I recommend [this course] for others because the training facilitation is practical and allows problem solving within HR functions to be more systematic and consistent.” – Nairobi training participant, April 2018

-We limit participation in each workshop to 20 participants, in order to allow for sufficient interaction, networking, and hands-on exercises.
+We limit participation in each workshop to a maximum of 25 participants in order to allow for sufficient interaction, networking, and hands-on exercises.
 The current workshop schedule is:

 The standard fee for participation is $2,000 for the five-day workshop.
 Discount codes will be released through our bi-weekly email newsletters so make sure to look out for those!
 Registrations will be closed 2 weeks prior to the workshop date.